-Cures Start Here.
 At Fred Hutchinson Cancer Research Center, home to three Nobel laureates, interdisciplinary teams of world-renowned scientists seek new and innovative ways to prevent, diagnose and treat cancer, HIV/AIDS and other life-threatening diseases.
-Fred Hutch's pioneering work in bone marrow transplantation led to the development of immunotherapy, which harnesses the power of the immune system to treat cancer.
+Fred Hutch's pioneering work in bone marrow transplantation led to the development of immunotherapy, which harnesses the power of the immune system to treat cancer with minimal side effects.
 An independent, nonprofit research institute based in Seattle, Fred Hutch houses the nation's first and largest cancer prevention research program, as well as the clinical coordinating center of the Women's Health Initiative and the international headquarters of the HIV Vaccine Trials Network.
-Careers Start Here.

-A highly motivated postdoctoral research fellow is sought to carry out a research project focusing on mechanisms for metastatic seeding by tumor cell clusters.
-This position is in the laboratory of Dr. Kevin Cheung at the Fred Hutchinson Cancer Research Center in Seattle, WA (http://research.fhcrc.org/cheung/en.html).
+A highly motivated post-doctoral research fellow is sought to carry out a research project in the field of cancer biology focusing on the mechanisms by which tumor cell clusters metastasize to distant organs.
+This position is in the laboratory of Dr. Kevin Cheung at the Fred Hutchinson Cancer Research Center in Seattle, WA.
 Recent graduate students at the end of their training program who are eligible to participate in NIH-funded training grants and fellowships are especially encouraged to apply.

 About our laboratory: